The most important KPIs to analyze when looking at a sales funnel

 - Awareness Phase– in which prospects become aware of the existence of a solution;

-- Interest Phase– in which prospects demonstrate interest in a product by conducting product research;
+- Interest Phase– in which prospects demonstrate an interest in a product by conducting product research;

 - Evaluation Phase– in which prospects or prospect companies examine competitors’ solutions, as they inch toward a final buying decision;